 Telephone: 01606 362384

-- 'Personal Data' is defined under Section 1 of the Data Protection Act 1998.
+- 'Personal Data' is a term used in the Data Protection Act 2018 and General Data Protection Regulation (GDPR).
 In practical terms it means information handled by Cheshire Constabulary that relates to identifiable living individuals.
 It can include intentions and expressions of opinion about the individual.
 The information can be held electronically or as part of paper records, and can include CCTV footage and photographs.
 For ease of readers this document refers to the handling, use, holding etc of personal data.
-Section 1 of the Act uses the term ‘processes’ to effectively cover any usage of personal data.
+The term ‘processes’ effectively covers any usage of personal data.

-- This page is designed to help satisfy the ‘Fair Processing Requirements’ as required by Schedule 1 Part 2 Paragraphs 1 to 4 of the Data Protection Act 1998 and may be regarded as a generic over-arching ‘Fair Processing Notice’ for the Cheshire Constabulary.
-Additional more specific Fair Processing Notices may appear in other circumstances such as on forms, force policies, email footers, or CCTV signage.
+- This page is designed to help satisfy the ‘transparency’ requirements as required by the Data Protection Act 2018 and General Data Protection Regulation (GDPR) and may be regarded as a generic over-arching ‘Privacy Notice’ for the Cheshire Constabulary.
+Additional more specific Privacy Notices may appear in other circumstances such as on forms, force policies, email footers, or CCTV signage.

 - Cheshire Constabulary and the Police and Crime Commissioner for Cheshire use a range of methods, including face-to-face interviews, telephone and postal surveys, both to identify community priorities and to establish public satisfaction levels so our performance and effectiveness can be evaluated and improved.
 Depending on the purpose of the survey, the questionnaires may be targeted at members of the public chosen randomly according to accepted statistical principles, or specifically at victims or witnesses of crime or other incidents.
 Cheshire Constabulary, like many police forces, uses a private company to undertake some surveys on our behalf with strict controls to protect the personal data of those involved.